-Your diabetes team are available to discuss your return to your usual diabetes management or provide alternative instructions.
+Your diabetes team are available to discuss your return to your usual diabetes management in preparation for your discharge home or provide alternative instructions.
 If required, your diabetes team can arrange a follow up appointment to review your diabetes management after discharge.